VisionEval/OSwhitepaper/whitepaper.md

 ### Documenting and Updating

+-	Project background and user guides
 -   Moving from beta to release versions
 -	Documenting changes in release versions
 -	Continuous work on development versions